 Resource Utilization

-Then complete this analysis with:
+Then complete this analysis by:

 Define a Differentiating and Credible Concept